Reach1999/hello-world/README.md

 # hello-world
-Цей репозиторій призначений для практики GitHub Flow
+This is a repository for practice GitHub Flow

 I'm studying FrontEnd development for my future job :)